Weight Watchers Recipe of the Day: Slow Cooker Vegetarian Minestrone Soup

 - 1-1/2 cups uncooked spiral pasta (whole wheat for Simply Filling)

 - 1/4 cup prepared pesto (omit for Simply Filling)

 - Cut stems away from the chard leaves and chop stems and leaves separately.
 Reserve leaves for adding later.

 - In a large skillet, heat oil over medium heat.
 Add the onion and chard stems.
 Cook, stirring often for 3-5 minutes or until tender.
 Transfer to a the slow cooker.

-- Stir in the broth, tomatoes, beans, pepper, carrot and garlic.
+- Stir the broth, tomatoes, beans, pepper, carrot and garlic into the slow cooker.

 - Stir in the pasta, zucchini and reserved chard leaves.

 - Cook, covered, on LOW 20-25 minutes longer, or until pasta is tender.

 Source: Taste of Home